paulfranco/AndroidInterviewQuestions/README.md

 There are 3 ways to start a service : startService(), using a scheduler, and bindService().

+**What is a Foreground Service?**

+A Foreground Service is a service the user is actively aware of via a non-dismissible ongoing notification.
+They are tipically used to show the user the real time progress of a long running operation.
+Android will prioritize foreground services even if the system is memory constrained.

 ## **Broadcast Receivers**

 **What is a Brodacast Receiver?**